zzt93/syncer/README.md

 ### Output -- DataSink

 - If output channel meet too many failure/error (exceeds `countLimit`), it will abort and change health to `red`
+- If fail to connect to output channel, will retry every 2**n seconds
 - Elasticsearch
   - Version: 5.x
   - Bulk operation